-Best of all, you don’t have to stir out of your chair to enjoy these walks.
-Just stir up the fire, fill your glass, and let Christopher Somerville take you out of here and far away.
+There’s no need to move from your chair to go walking in Christopher’s company.
+Just stir up the fire, fill your glass, and let these spirited tales take you out of here and far away.

 CHRISTOPHER SOMERVILLE is the walking correspondent of The Times.
 He is one of Britain’s most respected and prolific travel writers, with forty-two books, hundreds of newspaper articles and many TV and radio appearances to his name.
 He lives in Bristol.
 Visit Christopher’s website, here.